valencik/mastersAPSC/documents/thesis/thesis.md

 `G.Miyamoto` and `M.Ikawa` have published together twice (in 1940) but their edge looks no different than the edge between `Y.Nishina` and `T.Yasski`.
 Most graph libraries allow for a lot of customization and embedding of data.
 In a future work, the graphing routines could be modified to represent the number of copublications along the graph edges.
-This could be done as a text label, or perhaps an added thickness to the edge line.
+This could be achieved with a text label, or an added thickness to the edge line.

 ``` {#blk:graph1940s-results .json caption="JSON documents for the NSR entries in Figure @fig:small-graph-1940." fontsize=\footnotesize breaklines=true baselinestretch=1}
 {